GalenScott/Writing-Portfolio/Writing/Douglass/learning-module.md

-# Frederick Douglass Lesson Module
+# Frederick Douglass learning Module

 This module is designed for placement in a GitHub /docs folder.
 It provides a structured, classroom-ready lesson plan based on the life and work of Frederick Douglass prior to the Civil War.